Alirezaa02/sokoban-ai-planner/README.md

 This project implements a motion planning agent for the classic puzzle game **Sokoban**, where an AI agent must push weighted boxes to goal positions in a warehouse-like environment.
 The goal is to minimize the cost of moves using informed search strategies.

-## 📁 Contents

-- `mySokobanSolver.ipynb` — the core implementation of the AI solver.
-- `report.pdf` — the project report explaining the methodology, heuristics, testing, and performance.
-- (Optional) `example_puzzles/` — sample warehouse puzzle text files.

 ## 🚀 Technologies Used

 - Python